VishalBunny07/RoutineMate/README.md

 # RoutineMate 🤖

-Your personal AI-powered routine assistant that helps you stay on track with daily habits through voice notifications and desktop reminders.
+Your personal routine assistant that helps you stay on track with daily habits through voice notifications and desktop reminders.

 ## ✨ Features